 I was an Associate Artist at ArtSway Gallery until their closure in 2012, having worked with them in various ways since 2002.

 My Wikipedia page.
 I’m on Twitter, Facebook and LinkedIn.

 I have a blog for random, non work-related writing: ADOXOBLOG.
-Career Suicide, continues some of the themes I write about in the book of the same name, i.e. being an artist and the art world’s foibles, failings, fun and other things beginning with F.
+Career Suicide, although resting at the moment, continues some of the themes I write about in the book of the same name, i.e. being an artist and the art world’s foibles, failings, fun and other things beginning with F.